Ready to embark on an unforgettable motorhome or campervan adventure in Portugal?

 Here, you’ll find the Paiva Walkways, an 8km walk just crying out to nature lovers.

-The walk takes you along the bank of the Paiva River and has many wooden walkways and steps snaking along the curves and bends of this protected landscape.
-The difficulty level of the walk is considered high and takes about two and a half hours.
+The walk takes you along the bank of the Paiva River, with many wooden walkways and steps snaking along the curves and bends of this protected landscape.
+It is considered high difficulty and takes about two and a half hours.

-The newest addition to the area is the World’s longest pedestrian suspension bridge, the 516 Arouca.
-It opened to the public in May 2021 and stretches for 516 metres over the Paiva Gorge 175 metres below.
+Along with the Paiva Walkways you’ll also find the world’s longest pedestrian suspension bridge, the 516 Arouca.
+It stretches for 516 metres over the Paiva Gorge 175 metres below.

 You can book a tour that covers your Arouca suspension Bridge ticket and also explore the Paiva Walkways with a knowledgeable guide.